- RESEARCH_METHODS_1RM - Research Design

 These thirteen exercises were written for an introductory research methods course.
 The first exercise focuses on the research design which is your plan of action that explains how you will try to answer your research questions.
 Exercises two through four focus on sampling, measurement, and data collection.
 The fifth exercise discusses hypotheses and hypothesis testing.
 The last eight exercises focus on data analysis.

-These exercises use one of the Monitoring the Future Surveys (i.e., the 2015 survey of high school seniors in the United States).
+These exercises use one of the Monitoring the Future Surveys (i.e., the 2017 survey of high school seniors in the United States).
 This data set is part of the collection at the Inter-university Consortium for Political and Social Research at the University of Michigan.
 The data are freely available to the public and you do not have to be a member of the Consortium to use the data.
 If you are a student, faculty member or staff at a university or college that belongs to the ICPSR, you will have access to all the archive’s data holdings.
 If you are not, then you will only have access to public-use data.
-Fortunately, the Monitoring the Future Surveys were funded for public access so you have access to this study regardless of your status.
+Fortunately, the Monitoring the Future 12 Grade Surveys were funded for public access so you have access to these surveys regardless of your status.

 We’re going to use SDA (Survey Documentation and Analysis) to analyze the data which is an online statistical package written by the Survey Methods Program at UC Berkeley and is available without cost wherever one has an internet connection.
 A weight variable is automatically applied to the data set so it better represents the population from which the sample was selected.